Congestion Charge Ticket

 This is our step by step guide on what to do if you have received a Penalty Charge Notice (PCN) for entering the congestion charge zone without paying.

-If you have received a congestion charge ticket (penalty charge notice)
+If you have received a congestion charge ticket (penalty charge notice) You have two options.

 1. Accept that you knowingly committed a contravention (offence) and pay the PCN within 14 days in order to receive a 50% discount.
 If you pay the ticket you will lose your right to appeal and the case will be closed.